CUCC Expedition Handbook

 Software development machine

 For troggle itself, you need a linux machine.
 We all use Debian or Debian-derived machines (Debian itself, Ubuntu, Xubuntu etc.) but other forms of linux may work.
-Running Debian or Ubuntu under WSL on Windows 10 works fine.
+Running Debian or Ubuntu under WSL on Windows 10 or 11 works fine.

 If you want to work on the troggle source code and be able to commit to the server git repo, your account will need to be added to the troggle project members list.
 Contact wookey at wookware dot org to get this set up.